List of arsenals of the Russian Armed Forces

 Arsenals of the Armed Forces of the Russian Federation are military units for the manufacture, repair and store weapons and military equipment.

 Arsenals in cities

 The arsenal in Ulyanovsk is among the most dangerous military arsenals located within Russian cities.
+Many arsenal detonations and fires have occurred since the 1990s, reportedly often because fires are set to cover large-scale theft.

 A major series of explosions occurred at an arms depot of the 31st Arsenal of the Caspian Flotilla near Ulyanovsk on 13 November 2009.
 At least two people were killed in the explosion and 43 were rescued from a bomb shelter where they had taken refuge.

 Other arsenals that are within the cities of Russia, which are threats to inhabitants by either accidental detonations or Ukrainian attacks and which the public wish to have removed from the city limits: